Vaishnavi639/Orange-Disease-Detection/README.md

 # 🍊 Orange Disease Detection - MLOps Project

 This project is a complete MLOps pipeline for detecting orange leaf diseases using a Convolutional Neural Network (CNN) model.
 It integrates MLflow for experiment tracking and model versioning, a Web UI built with Flask for user interaction, and uses Docker Compose to containerize the entire system.
-The solution is production-ready and deployable on AWS EC2.
+The solution is production-ready and deployable on AWS ECS.

 ---